Vision-Paudel/LibraryDBMS/README.md

 Has useful interface.
 Details are sorted and saved permanently in main.library file in same folder as Jar file.

 Users can export to .txt file or .csv file (2 different csv formats available).
-Users can also change program theme.
+Users can also change application theme.

 <img src="https://github.com/Vision-Paudel/LibraryDBMS/blob/main/LibraryDBMS_ver2.6a.png" alt="Image could not be displayed">
 <img src="https://github.com/Vision-Paudel/LibraryDBMS/blob/main/LibraryDBMS_ver2.6b.png" alt="Image could not be displayed">